 Oven Roasted Turkey:

-If you are someone that likes to eat the skin of the turkey, then you will love the savory herbs on this turkey.
+If you are someone who likes to eat the skin of the turkey, then you will love the savory herbs on this turkey.
 They give it such a delicious flavor.

 When is a turkey done?